Home » Blog - All About Pets » Blog Posts - Pet Parenting Lifestyle » Still Using These? They’re More Harmful to Pets Than You’d Think

 Harmful to pets?
 A little rearranging is in order

-Let’s unpack three of these seemingly innocent household items that can harm your pets.
-So you can start your reorganising.
+Let’s unpack these seemingly innocent household items that can harm your pets.
+So, you can start your reorganising.

 Methinks we’re heading to the roll-on aisle… and packing deodorant in locked cupboards.